I. Purpose

 - Behavioral Difficulties

-- A student is considered to be experiencing behavioral difficulty when exhibiting disciplinary conduct that significantly disrupts the educational environment, indicating their unwillingness to continue participation in the Montessori program; or causing actual or potential harm to other students, staff or themselves.
+- A student is considered to be experiencing behavioral difficulty when exhibiting disciplinary conduct that significantly disrupts the educational environment, indicating their unwillingness to continue participation in the Montessori program; or causing actual or potential harm to other students, staff or him/herself.

-- At any time, parents/guardians, teachers, counselors, or administrators/coordinators may request a behavioral review of a student's conduct.
+- At any time, parents/guardians, teachers, counselors, administrators/coordinators may request a behavioral review of a student's conduct.

 - Due to the unique settings in which Montessori students are taught, certain behaviors may be grounds for a student forfeiting their placement in the program.
-The SIT/SST and school Principal will weigh the unique factors of each case and the range of interventions, management strategies and responses needed in accordance with the Code of Student Conduct in the Student Rights and Responsibilities Handbook.
+The SIT/SST and school principal will weigh the unique factors of each case and range of interventions, management strategies and responses needed in accordance with the Code of Student Conduct in the Student Rights and Responsibilities Handbook.

 - Behavioral Withdrawal